Skylake-dev/Notes/Computer Security/Computer Security.md

 FIRST RESULT: we can read the stack and we can read what we put on the stack at an arbitrary offset.

-The second things is that there also is the possibility to write to a specified position by using a special placeholder in the format string:
+The second thing is that there also is the possibility to write to a specified position by using a special placeholder in the format string:
 `%n  //write in the address pointed by the corresponding argument the number of characters written so far`
 Example:
 ```C